 - the cost of the phone plan is reasonable and

 - you don't incur costs for personal use (e.g., additional long-distance charges) beyond the basic fee for the plan.

 Many industries now offer full- or part-time arrangements for working at home.
 But computer equipment or other supplies provided by your employer are not taxable benefits.

 What if you must provide your own office space or equipment?
 Then you may deduct all or part of these expenses for tax purposes.
 That's if your employer completes and signs a Form T2200 that you file with your tax return.

 7. Tuition reimbursement

 Tuition paid by your employer isn't a taxable benefit if you require the training to progress in your job.
 For example, let's say you're employed by a bank and are working towards becoming a Certified Financial Planner.
 In this case, any tuition reimbursed by the bank for this program would not be taxable.

 And what if the company gives your child a bursary or scholarship?
 Then neither you nor your child have to pay taxes on the amount.

 8. Gifts and awards

-When starting a new job and enrolling in a benefits plan, it’s useful to know how your benefits are taxed so you can structure your choices accordingly.
-Your employer or benefits provider can give you more information.
+Are you starting a new job or enrolling in a benefits plan?
+It's useful to know how your benefits are taxed so you can structure your choices accordingly.
+For more information, contact your employer or benefits provider.